Latest News Updates Upcoming Events

 Visit our Learn More page for further information on beekeeping and our many activities.
 You will find leaflets and articles covering a wide range of beekeeping topics and information on Newbattle Beekeepers Association & Bee Academy activities.

 Newbattle Beekeepers Association (NBA) started in the grounds of Newbattle Abbey College (NBAC) in 2013 with 4 members of the Lamancha Beekeepers Association, established in 2010, and formerly based at Lamancha Organic Farm near West Linton.
-Through the dedication of its initial membership, the Newbattle Beekeepers' Association has grown to 50+ adult members and 1 junior, and has become one of the foremost Scottish associations, trailblazing in the field of education for new and not so new beekeepers.
+Through the dedication of its initial membership, the Newbattle Beekeepers' Association has grown to 65+ members and has become one of the foremost Scottish associations, trailblazing in the field of education for new and not so new beekeepers.

 The course participants join as members of the association through referral, or from having completed the Introduction to Beekeeping classes sponsored by and held at NBAC and delivered each year over a 6 weeks' period in late Spring and Autumn.

 We also offer a programme of lectures, visits, demonstrations and other practical activities related to the craft of beekeeping.

 In May 2018, on World Bee Day we launched Newbattle Bee Academy to promote the art and craft of beekeeping and as a resource to be used by the community.